-No matter who you are, no matter where you are, no matter what or how you teach, this post is about your curriculum.
+No matter who you are, no matter where you are, no matter what content or levels or how you teach, this post is about your Spanish curriculum.
 It is about how you–how we–include afrolatinidad in our courses.
 It is about how you–how we–share with our students the many different colors of latino.

 Wait, what’s that you say?
 You don’t talk about what it means to be afrolatino?

-Well lucky for you, February is Black History Month, and it is the perfect time to celebrate afrolatinos and afrolatino culture with your students in particular ways; a time to highlight afrolatinidad in addition to the things you are already doing throughout the year.
+Well lucky for you, February is Black History Month, and it is a time to celebrate afrolatinos and afrolatino culture with your students in particular ways; a time to highlight afrolatinidad in addition to the things you are already doing throughout the year.
 I’ve got a simple series of lesson plans and activities for you to use this month–or anytime–to make sure that afrolatinidad is represented in your courses.

 What does it mean to be Afro-Latino?

 It’s Friday, February 1.
 Today is the day to begin!